-In the 2022/23 year, the Panther Trust derives business income of \$200,000 and a non-taxable capital gain on the sale of one of its buildings of \$150,000.
+In the 2023/24 year, the Panther Trust derives business income of \$200,000 and a non-taxable capital gain on the sale of one of its buildings of \$150,000.

-In 2022/23 it provides grants to several New Zealand schools and donates \$100,000 to an organisation that provides grants to schools in Fiji to purchase sporting equipment.
+In 2023/24 it provides grants to several New Zealand schools and donates \$100,000 to an organisation that provides grants to schools in Fiji to purchase sporting equipment.
+The donation is made from a different account to the account holding its business income.